-Monitoring negative human-wildlife interactions is a responsibility of the Province, to which negative interactions are reported
+&lt;sup>14 Monitoring negative human-wildlife interactions is a responsibility of the Province to which incidents are reported

-- Statistical power should be considered when defining sampling effort. - AEP currently collects information about negative human wildlife interactions.
+AEP currently collects information about negative human wildlife interactions.
 The adequacy of this information to test predictions of this EIS should be considered, and additional data collection approaches identified, if required.